ietf/vul-reporting-guidance/vul-reporting-guidance.md

 The IETF produces documents in a distributed, organizational fashion.
 Working groups are chartered to define these documents.
 After the work is completed, they are closed.
 Therefore, there is not a single routing mechanism in the IETF to handle reported vulnerabilities.
 Depending on the maturity and circumstances of a given document, the reporting paths vary.
 No vulnerability is the same, but consult Figure 1 to understand how to report the vulnerability.
 Each activity in Figure 1 is documented below.

-If this isn’t appropriate for your situation, or as a last resort, a vulnerability report can be sent to the <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)> and the Security Area Directors will make a best effort to triage and action the information.
+If this isn’t appropriate for your situation, or as a last resort, a vulnerability report can be sent to the <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)> (link to PGP key below) and the Security Area Directors will make a best effort to triage and action the information.
 This email alias does not have a public archive.
 If explicitly requested by the vulnerability reporter, information about the reporter can be removed when the Area Directors forward along the vulnerability information to public mailing list(s) (as noted above in the “Transparency in the IETF” and Activity #10 of Figure 1).

 ![](https://github.com/ietf/vul-reporting-guidance/blob/main/vul-reporting-guidance-figure.png?raw=true)
 Figure 1: Vulnerability Reporting Flow